All articles

 • Price/sqft: ₹5,000–6,500

-Note: These are transaction ranges from Q1 2026.
+Note: These are transaction ranges from Q1 2026 (source: PropReport transaction database).
 Specific projects vary ±15% based on builder reputation, tower position, and amenities.
+Always verify current rates and check for hidden charges when buying a flat in Gurgaon.

 1. Metro Access

-Bottom line: Within 800m of a metro = justified premium.
-Beyond that, you're paying for marketing, not connectivity.
+Within 800 metres of a metro station equals a justified premium.
+Beyond that, you are paying for marketing, not connectivity.

 2. Southern Peripheral Road (SPR)

-Why it matters: If you work in Manesar or commute to Delhi via NH-48, SPR cuts 25-35 minutes.
-For end-users on lower Sohna Road, this is huge.
-For investors, that appreciation cycle is mostly done — you're late.
+If you work in Manesar or commute to Delhi via NH-48, SPR cuts 25–35 minutes off your commute.
+For end-users on lower Sohna Road, this is transformative.
+For investors, that appreciation cycle is mostly complete — the SPR premium has been priced in.

 3. Social Infrastructure Density

-Sectors 47-57 have schools (DPS, GD Goenka, Gems), hospitals (Artemis, Fortis), malls (Raheja, MGF).
-Sectors 89+ are still waiting for most of this.
+Sectors 47–57 have established schools (DPS, GD Goenka, Gems), hospitals (Artemis, Fortis), and malls (Raheja, MGF).
+Sectors 89 and beyond are still waiting for most of this social infrastructure.

-Impact on resale: Properties in infrastructure-rich sectors hold value.
-Lower Sohna Road units often take 4-6 months longer to sell because buyers with families won't compromise on schools.
+Properties in infrastructure-rich sectors hold value during downturns and sell faster during upturns.
+Lower Sohna Road units often take 4–6 months longer to sell because buyers with families will not compromise on proximity to quality schools (source: PropReport resale cycle analysis, Q1 2026).

-Key insight: The highest appreciation wasn't at the cheapest end (Zone 5) or the premium end (Zone 1) — it was in Zones 2-3, where infrastructure delivery met demand growth.
+The highest appreciation was not at the cheapest end (Zone 5) or the premium end (Zone 1) — it was in Zones 2–3, where infrastructure delivery met demand growth.

 Why Zone 3 led the pack: